How To Write A Song: That Will Make You Better

 Q. How do I start writing a song?

-Start composing a song with inspiration from personal life, feelings, or even books/nature.
-Choose a subject or theme that you would like to write about in your song.
+Start composing a song inspired by personal life, feelings, or even books/nature.
+Choose a subject or theme you want to write about in your song.

 Q. Do I have to know music theory to write a song?